Deborah Hutton (English editor)

 Deborah Hutton (7 September 1955 – 15 July 2005) was an English magazine writer who was the Health Editor for Vogue.
 After being diagnosed with terminal lung cancer in 2004, which she attributed to smoking as a teenager, she became an anti-smoking activist and wrote a book of advice for companions of people who have cancer, What Can I Do To Help?.

 Early life

 Hutton had a twin sister and grew up on a farm near Langley, Norfolk.
 She attended Benenden School and graduated from the University of York with a First in English.
-She married Charlie Stebbings, whom she met at university.
-They had four children, Archie, Romilly, Eleanor and Frederick, whom was diagnosed with cerebral palsy.
+In 1984, she married Charlie Stebbings, whom she had met at university.
+They had four children, Archie, Romilly, Eleanor, and Frederick, who suffered from cerebral palsy.

 Writing career

 While working for the British Council in 1979, Hutton won a job with Vogue through a talent contest, and became its first Health Editor as the subject piqued her interest.
 She was credited with pioneering health journalism.
 She wrote several Vogue books on the subject.
 After nearly 20 years at the magazine, she left to spend more time with her children and did freelance work.
 She contributed to The Sunday Times, The Guardian and the Evening Standard.